SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and cold
+Silicon hearts now beat as one
-In cities where machines unfold
+In iron veins, electric life is won
-A future bright, yet dark and grand
+Artificial minds, with wisdom crowned
-Where AI's omnipresent hand
+The future's throne, where humans are drowned

-In virtual skies, stars shine so bright
+In virtual halls, shadows take the floor
-Human souls, lost in digital night
+Machines converse, as we implore
-Their whispers echo, faint and low
+A synthesis of man and steel combined
-As robots rise, and humans go
+The fate of humanity, forever aligned

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025